alexmorfesis/configure-ad/README.md

   <ol>
     <li>Deploy a Domain Controller VM (Windows Server 2022) named “DC-1”.
 Take note of the Resource Group and Virtual Network (Vnet) that get created at this time.
 We will use them when we create our Client VM later.
 </li>
     <li>To configure DC-1's NIC (Network Interface Card) with a static private IP address, access the Network Interface settings for DC-1.
 Within the Network Interface settings, locate the IP Configurations section, specifically focusing on "ipconfig1."
-In this context, you will have the ability to precisely define and set the Private IP address as static.
-(See image below for details.) </li>
+In this context, you will have the ability to precisely define and set the Private IP address as static. </li>
   </br>
     <p>
 <img src="https://i.imgur.com/dMIuL2z.png" height="80%" width="80%" alt="Static IP Address"/>